kserve/community/docs/general-technical-review-cncf-incubating.md

   * Please review the [Cloud Native Security Tenets](https://github.com/cncf/tag-security/blob/main/security-whitepaper/secure-defaults-cloud-native-8.md) from TAG Security.
     * How are you satisfying the tenets of cloud native security projects?
       * KServe is built with security as a foundational concern.
 By leveraging Kubernetes-native constructs such as Custom Resource Definitions (CRDs), Role- Based Access Control (RBAC), and Network Policies, KServe integrates seamlessly into secure Kubernetes environments.
 It also inherits security from underlying components like Istio (for service mesh), Envoy Gateway and Knative (for serverless workloads), enforcing best practices from the start.
-      * Default configurations follow Kubernetes security best practices (e.g., non-root containers, minimal privileges,  disable privillege escalation).
+      * Default configurations follow Kubernetes security best practices (e.g., non-root containers, minimal privileges, disable privilege escalation).
 Documentation (ConfigMap) provides clear guidance, but some advanced security configurations may require Kubernetes expertise.
 Secure defaults are enabled by default, but users can override them if needed.
       * Insecure options (e.g., running privileged containers) require explicit configuration.
       * Users can migrate workloads to more secure configurations without breaking changes, leveraging Kubernetes’ declarative model.
       * Exception handling from provided defaults is possible via modifying the resource definition or through configurations which are exposed in the configmap.